ssp-data/cloud-cost-analyzer/README.md

 First we clone the project, isntall dependencies, then we setup the cost reports for each cloud provider and at the end, we need to set `.dlt/secrets.toml` and `.dlt/config.toml` to match your data.

 Below step by step how to create a cost report and extract the keys.
-Also check [related blog post](http://www.ssp.sh/blog/cost-analyzer-aws-gcp/) for more details.
+Also check related blog posts: [local first](http://www.ssp.sh/blog/cost-analyzer-aws-gcp/) and [cloud-ready](https://www.ssp.sh/blog/finops-dlt-clickhouse-rill/) for more details.

 ### 1. Install Dependencies